Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 **++0007++:** What is the first step on Earth?
 Dissemination of the Arutech?

 **++Cynosure++:** Where necessary, yes.
-Cybernetic biodrones are more convenient---control over them is immediate and complete, as opposed to the prolonged period of indoctrination an Arutech drone must undergo---and they will continue to form the backbone of the plan.
+Cybernetic biodrones are more convenient - control over them is immediate and complete, as opposed to the prolonged period of indoctrination an Arutech drone must undergo - and they will continue to form the backbone of the plan.
 Arutech drones will serve for infiltration and intelligence gathering.

 **++0004++:** All of which must ultimately culminate in disabling the planetary wormhole suppressor.